breanna-n-harris/Harris-lab-website/content/Teaching/_index.md

 1) Human Reproduction & Sexual Behavior (BIOL 4301-079; online, face-to-face; developed this course)
 2) Brain, Behavior, & Hormones (BIOL 4301-079; face-to-face; developed this course)
 3) Anatomy and Physiology II (ZOOL 2404; online, face-to-face)
 4) Peer Mentoring in Human Physiology (BIOL 4301-079; online, face-to-face)
+5) General Endocrinology; Comparative Endocrinology (BIOL 4234; face-to-face)
+6) Biology of Sex (BIOL 1306; face-to-face, beginning spring 2024)

 I was the recipient of the Most Influential Teacher or Mentor at Texas Tech (2019), Largest Impact on Student Learning and Experience (2018), and the Apple Polishing Teaching Award (2014, 2020).
 In 2019, I was inducted into the TTU Teaching Academy and in 2020 was the recipient of the TTU President’s Excellence in Teaching Award.
 During the 2021-2022 year, I was a participant in the Institute for Inclusive Excellence; the theme was antiracist pedagogy and inclusive syllabi.
-Additionally, I routinely publish physiology case studies with students in the Peer Mentoring in Human Physiology course; 31 different students have been coauthors on peer-reviewed, published case studies.
+Additionally, I routinely publish physiology case studies with students in the Peer Mentoring in Human Physiology course; over 30 different students have been coauthors on peer-reviewed, published case studies.

 Before coming to TTU, I taught at The Claremont Colleges in Southern California, and at the University of California, Riverside.